 How to do keyword research – final tidbits

-- Traffic that reads to the bottom of the page.
+- More traffic that reads to the bottom of the page.

-- Traffic that signs up for your email list or newsletter.
+- More people that sign up for your email list or newsletter.

 - Traffic that hits the call button or the buy button.